Shadow Cabinet of Chris Hipkins: Justice and lawmaking

+Modern slavery

+In late January 2026, Labour and the governing National Party agreed to co-sponsor new legislation targeting modern slavery despite opposition from the ACT party.

+Superannuation

+On 13 September, Labour released its superannuation policies; which included making employer contributions to KiwiSaver compulsory, raising the minimum employee contribution to six percent, maintaining KiwiSaver contributions when parents undergo maternity leave, and banning new total renumeration contracts that absorb superannuation contributions from employees into salaries.

 Taxation

 In late October 2025, Hipkins announced that a future Labour government would introduce a capital gains tax to subsidise three free doctors' visits a year.
 The proposed capital gains tax would tax 28% of property transactions excluding the family home and farms.
 Hipkins also ruled out the idea of a wealth tax.
 In addition, Labour also announced plans to introduce tax subsidies for the domestic video game industry.
 In response, ACT leader and Deputy Prime Minister David Seymour dismissed the idea of a capital gains tax as divisive and unnecessary.

+Transportation

+On 10 June 2026, Labour pledged to cap public transport fees in Auckland, Wellington and Christchurch at $20 per week from July 2027, while a $10 cap would be rolled out in other regions and centres.
+While Labour estimated that its proposed public fares subsidy would cost $65 million a year, the economists Sam Warburton and Brad Olsen estimated that the programme would cost between $91 million and $112 million.